 This is one of the key goals that we are working toward as you read this.
 We have a few places in mind and have been talking to the owners.
 If you join today, one of the perks of membership is helping us select our location.

 Every day we get closer to signing a lease and opening the doors.
 Get involved today and help us decide where.

 How many members are there currently?

-As of June 2016, we have over 400 members.
+As of June 2019, we have about 600 members.
 Some of these memberships are couples.
 Most are individual.
 We’re growing all the time, so this number will change frequently.

 Add yourself to our ranks — and encourage a friend to join as well.
 We’d love to have you be part of our community.

 What will I have to do as a member-owner?

 While we encourage everyone to be as involved as they possibly can, your responsibility depends solely on you.
 You can be as active or inactive as you want to be.

 One of the core principles of a co-op is voluntary membership.
 This means in part that you choose how involved you want to be.
 If you’d like to join a subcommittee, we’d love to have you.
 If you’d like to run for the board, get in there and do it.
 If you’d like to just buy your membership and wait for the doors to open so you can enjoy some outstanding food a drink, be our guest for that as well.

 It’s totally up to you how involved you want to be, but why not get involved today?